-Council's current approach is to fund through the targeted rate the annual average cost of the renewals required in the next 30 years.
+Council's approach is to fund renewals through the targeted rate.
+The amount to be collected through the rate each year is the annual average cost of the renewals required over the next 30 years.
+The amount collected is increased for inflation each year and is reviewed every three years to reflect the updated renewal programme.
 This infrastructure strategy means large renewal projects are funded over a longer period.